vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support for other IM software</summary>

-MyShell.ai's Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts.
-Through the bound social accounts, membership benefits can be extended to robots on social media, and it is expected to support platforms such as Telegram and Discord.
+MyShell.ai's Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to continue their membership benefits on robots on their social media.
+Expected to support platforms such as Telegram and Discord.

 </details>